 - Represent publicly traded international Indian based technology company in action to recover more than $182 million owed on alleged bond default and successfully defeating motion for summary judgment in lieu of complaint (Pala Assets Holdings Ltd v.
 Rolta, LLC, No. 652798/2018, 2019 WL 2929558 (N.Y.
 Sup.
 Ct.));

-- Defended against an action claiming purported majority ownership in an entity which purchased two condominium projects in Florida for over $16 million, which included a precedent setting interlocutory appeal to the Third District Court of Appeals which clarified the standard in Florida for maintaining a lis pendens (LED Trust, LLC et al. v.
-Schwartz et al., Case No. 2011-35999-CA-01 (Miami-Dade County Cir.
-Ct.));
+- Defended against an action claiming purported majority ownership in an entity which purchased two condominium projects in Florida for over $16 million, which included a precedent setting interlocutory appeal to the Third District Court of Appeals which clarified the standard in Florida for maintaining a lis pendens (LED Trust, LLC, et al. v.
+Schwartz, et al., Case No. 2011-35999-CA-01 (Miami-Dade County Cir.
+Ct.)); and

 Prior to founding Siri & Glimstad, Mr. Siri was a litigation attorney at Latham & Watkins for over five years.
 Before Latham, Mr. Siri clerked for the Chief Justice of the Supreme Court of Israel (Aharon Barak) from 2004-2005 where he advised the Chief Justice of relevant American, English (including Commonwealth Countries such as Canada, Australia, and New Zealand) and International Law precedents for cases of first impression, including in the areas of entity taxation, fiduciary duties, adoption, wills, bankruptcy and corporate liability, as well as the international law implications of Israel’s planned removal, by force or otherwise, of approximately 8,500 of its citizens from the Gaza Strip/West Bank.